awenine/id3-album-sheet-maker/README.md

 #### Cell Formatting
 `getWriteCellsConfig.js` is where you can define the way the tags are written to specific cells, their orientation and position.

-With some adaptation this repo could be a useful starting point for mor sheets-based tasks, ie reading from sheets, so hope its useful, and enjoy!
+With some adaptation this repo could be a useful starting point for more sheets-based tasks, ie reading from sheets, so hope its useful, and enjoy!